idanreph/DST-framework/docs/examples/express-v4-case-study.md

 # Case Study: expressjs/express ⭐ 65k Stars
+This is a DST structural analysis, not a statement about runtime correctness.

 **DST V4 Diagnostic — Live Scan Results**
 *Scanned March 2026 · DST Framework v4 · SSRN 6434119*